 Professional development requires that all staff members stay abreast of current issues and trends in education and participate in activities that promote individual professional growth.
-All staff will participate in the alignment of curriculum to the Ohio's New Learning Standards (Common Core) and the Ohio Revised standards to identify clear learning goals and targets.
-FPD will e available on the alignment of formative assessments, unit organizers, curriculum maps, pacing guides and short cycle assessments (PI TEST).
+All staff will participate in the alignment of curriculum to the Ohio New Learning Standards (Common Core) and the Ohio Revised Standards so as to identify clear learning goals and targets.
+Professional development will be available on the alignment of formative assessments, unit organizers, curriculum maps, pacing guides, and short cycle assessments (PI TEST).

-A large part of PCLC's professional development will focus on the instructional shifts required by ODE in order for teachers to navigate successfully through the Ohio Teacher Evaluation System (OTES).
+A large part of PCLC's professional development will focus on the instructional shifts required by ODE in order for teachers to navigate successfully through the OTES and for students to pass the next-generation assessments.
 PD sessions on instructional shifts (based on Common Core standards) will have the following focus: